UU-ER/AdOpT-NET0/docs/source/workflow/CreateDataTemplates.rst

 .. _workflow_create-data-templates:

-Creating Input Data Templates
+3 Creating Input Data Templates
 =====================================
 After you have defined your system topology, you can now create the folder structure and the templates for the optimization based on the specified topology.
 For this, you call the :func:`create_input_data_folder_template` method, passing your input data folder path (which must be the same folder path as for the :ref:`Model Templates<workflow_create-model-templates>`).

-.. automodule:: src.data_preprocessing.template_creation
+.. automodule:: src.data_preparation.template_creation
     :members: create_input_data_folder_template
     :exclude-members:

 This yields a CSV file ``NodeLocations`` and an input data folder for each investment period and each node.

-Note: all methods related to template creation can be found in the ``template_creation.py`` module in the ``data_preprocessing`` directory.
+Note: See a complete documentation of all template creation functions in the :ref:`source code documentation<src-code_data-preparation>`.

 Your directory should now contain the following files: